SkylarPlayz348/sky-noclip/readme.md

 To enable use the command `/noclip`

-You can use Left Shift and Control to go Up and Down and Standard `WASD` controls for Forward/Back/Left/Right with rotating left and right being Q and E
+You can use Left Shift and Control to go Up and Down and Standard `WASD` controls for Forward/Back/Left/Right with rotating Left and Right being `Q` and `E`

 ### Note: